 Find Out if You Need Flood Insurance

 Before buying, you should be aware of other factors that accompany the pleasures of owning property in Pender County.
 The County is a diverse area with beautiful beaches and scenic rivers, streams and creeks.
-Living near the Northeast Cape Fear, Cape Fear and the Black river or at the beach means being knowledgeable about the possibility of flooding and flash flooding (Link to “How to Prepare for A Flood).
+Living near the Northeast Cape Fear, Cape Fear and the Black rivers or at the beach means you are exposed to a greater risk of flooding (How to Prepare for A Flood).
 Regulated floodplains are illustrated on maps called Flood Insurance Rate Maps (FIRM).
 It is the official map for a community on which FEMA has defined both the Special Flood Hazard Areas (SFHAs) and the risk premium zones applicable to the community.
 SFHAs represent the areas subject to flooding by the 1-percent-annual chance flood event.
 Structures located in the SFHA have a 26-percent chance of flooding during the life of a standard 30-year mortgage.
 FEMA FIRM maps are available for viewing online at FEMA Flood Maps.
-You can also contact the Pender County Floodplain Administrator at (910) 259-0231 or view maps online at http://gis.pendercountync.gov/maps for to determine which flood zone your property is located in.
+You can also contact the Pender County Floodplain Administrator at (910) 259-0231 or view maps online at http://gis.pendercountync.gov/maps to determine the flood zone in which your property is located.

 - To determine your flood risk, visit FloodSmart.gov or call 1-800-358-9616 (FEMA “Know Your Risks” brochure).

-- For information about FEMA’s Flood Insurance Rate Map (FIRM) and floodplain management questions, contact the Planning Department at (910) 259-0231.
+- For information about FEMA’s Flood Insurance Rate Map (FIRM) and floodplain management questions, contact the Floodplain Administrator at (910) 259-0231.

-- For a copy of FEMA Elevation Certificates that are on file with Pender County, contact the Permitting Dept at (910) 259-1202.Historical Flood Insurance Rate Maps (FIRM)LiMwa Educational Video: https://www.fema.gov/media-library/assets/videos/82399
+- For a copy of FEMA Elevation Certificates that are on file with Pender County, contact the Floodplain Administrator at (910) 259-0231.

 - Flood Inundation Map.
 Know the effect of potential flooding due to each category of a hurricane.